AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md

 >[!NOTE]
 >
->The total available time for the user is calculated by one of the two methods described in the [Calculate the Available Hours and FTE for a user in the Resource Planner](#user-availability) section in this article.
+>The total available time for the user is calculated by one of the two methods described in the [Calculate the Available Hours and FTE for a user in the Resource Planner](#calculate-the-available-hours-and-fte-for-a-user-in-the-resource-planner) section in this article.

 When viewing the Resource Planner in the Role View, the availability of one job role is a total of the availability of all users who can fulfill that job role.
 For more information about availability of resources in the Resource Planner, see the [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md).

-### Calculate the Available Hours and FTE for a user in the Resource Planner (Example)
+### Calculate the Available Hours and FTE for a user in the Resource Planner (Example) {#calculate-the-available-hours-and-fte-for-a-user-in-the-resource-planner-example}

 The following table illustrates how the Available Hours and Available FTE are calculated for the user in the Resource Planner, depending on which method is used by the system administrator for the FTE calculation in the Resource Management Preferences.